LMBertholdo/ixp-symmetry-rate/README.md

 Our method and results are described in the paper **"On the Asymmetry of Internet eXchange Points"** (in peer review process)

-You can download our colected datasets (Verploter files) for each day we measure using the links below (every file 1GB) :
+You can download our colected datasets here (https://https://github.com/LMBertholdo/ixp-symmetry-rate/datasets).
+Each day have 1GB size.

-# The following file list represent the files types of one measurement day:
+# The following file list represent the files types of one measurement day in our dataset:

 <pre>
 2022-05-08